Chionerky/alx-system_engineering-devops/0x01-shell_permissions/README.md

-permission to the owner, the group owner and the other users,
+Write a script that sets the permission to the file hello as follows